parklab/focal-amplification/Docs/workflow.md

 ## Data visualization
 To illustrate structural variations and their associated copy number information, We used `SVsketch_20chrom_HMF_clean.R`.
 This was used in Figures 1, 2, and 4.

 To visualize the genomic rearrangement landscape in 780 breast cancers, we used `Plot_SV_matrix.R` script.
-Figure 1 was based on this analysis.
+Relevant for Figure 1.

 To visualize the amplified regions, their boundaries, and the association with the HTGTS breakpoints, we used `Plot_amplicon_HTGTS.R` script.